mshich1/FRIDA/README.md

 *Answer: C) breaks large pieces down for easier transport offsite"*

 9. The linguistic experts converts this into a json object for easier parsing.
 10. The linguist creates 5 seed instructions from each template, following the instructions for filling in the template blanks and generating the answers.
-All templates can be seen in **PUT CSV HERE** and all instructions for filling in these templates can be seen in **PUT CSV HERE**
+All templates can be seen in `templates.csv` and all instructions for filling in these templates can be seen in `task_descriptions.csv`.

 ### Part 2: Generating the seed questions
 1. Gemini is sent a system instruction to multiple choice generate instructions about object affordances and earthquake search and rescue and return them as a specifically formatted json object.